Welcome to the HârnFAQ, a fan-maintained list of all the questions that are commonly asked by people new to Hârn.

 18. What is Var-Hyvrak magazine?

 Var-Hyvrak was a Hârn fanzine published in the German language by Lantern Productions, similar in concept to HârnLore.
 Seven issues came out before it was discontinued.
 Most of the material was written for the magazine, while some articles were translations from Encyclopedia Hârnica, Hârnlore, Hârnpage and Hârnline.
 Most of the articles are not available in English.
-A webpage has been created, where a few of the articles have been converted to Adobe PDF format and are available for download (http://www.edepol.de/vh), however all articles are in German for now.
+A webpage had been created, where a few of the articles have been converted to Adobe PDF format and were available for download (http://www.edepol.de/vh), however the website has disappeared.

 19. What is the Hârn Religion Team?